-“It’s a holi-DAY… ‘day’ being the key word,” said Kim McClintic, MS, RD, LDN, a registered dietitian at the Center for Healthy Lifestyles at OSF HealthCare St. Joseph Medical Center in Bloomington, Illinois.
+“Once the deed is done, you need to avoid the temptation to continue nibbling or to clean your plate – or anyone else’s plate – if food still is present,” said Kim McClintic, MS, RD, LDN, a registered dietitian at the Center for Healthy Lifestyles at OSF HealthCare St. Joseph Medical Center in Bloomington, Illinois.
 “Enjoy, but don’t let the overindulgence go on for several weeks.
 That’s when it can show up on the scale and possibly in our health.”

 After you ate too much

-“Pull yourself away from the table,” she said.
+“Pull yourself away from the table,” Kim said.
 “Be the first to volunteer for dish duty and clean up instead of settling down on the couch in front of the TV.
-If you’re at a restaurant, stack the plates and set them as far from you as possible.
 Also, it might be helpful to sit up straight and engage in some simple, deep breathing techniques.”